Malaysia files criminal charges against Goldman Sachs in 1MDB probe

-KUALA LUMPUR (Reuters) - Malaysia said on Monday it has filed criminal charges against Goldman Sachs and two of the U.S. bank’s former employees in connection with a corruption and money laundering probe at state fund 1MDB.
+KUALA LUMPUR, Dec 17 (Reuters) - Malaysia said on Monday it has filed criminal charges against Goldman Sachs and two of the U.S. bank’s former employees in connection with a corruption and money laundering probe at state fund 1MDB.

 Goldman Sachs has been under scrutiny for its role in helping raise funds through bond offerings for 1Malaysia Development Bhd (1MDB), which is the subject of investigations in at least six countries.